Matty Gillam

-Matthew Rhys Gillam (born 4 October 1998) is an English footballer who plays for Northern Premier League side Glossop North End.
+Matthew Rhys Gillam (born 4 October 1998) is an English footballer who plays for Northern Premier League side Congleton Town F.C..

 Career

 Early life

 Gillam was born in Bexley, Kent but moved with his family to Congleton, Cheshire, when he was only a few months old.
 He first started playing for a local junior side, where he was quickly scouted by Port Vale and signed up for their Academy system.
 At the age of 12 he was spotted by Manchester City scouts and spent three months there before joining the Stoke City Academy.
 He was not offered a scholarship by Stoke, so he subsequently moved to Rochdale where they did offer him one.

 Rochdale

 He signed his first professional contract with Rochdale during the summer of 2016, after the youngster came through the youth ranks at the Crown Oil Arena.
 His first appearance for the club came on 9 November 2016 in the EFL Trophy, with a 2-1 win over Hartlepool.
 He marked the occasion with a debut goal.

 At the end of the 2017-2018 season, Gillam's contract was due to expire in the summer.
 On 25 May 2018, the 19 year old signed a new two-year deal with Rochdale.
 In February 2019, following a week long trial, Gillam signed a short term loan contract with Cork City until July.